well-typed/hs-bindgen/manual/LowLevel/Enums.md

 The value of `HTTP_status 0` here comes from the `Bounded` instance inherited from the underlying `CUInt` (due to the `newtype` deriving clause).
-Since it has no pattern associated with it, `showsCEnum` falls back on `showsUndeclared`, which by default (`showsWrappedUndeclared`) uses the newtype contructor name `HTTP_status` instead.
+Since it has no pattern associated with it, `showsCEnum` falls back on `showsUndeclared`, which by default (`showsWrappedUndeclared`) uses the newtype constructor name `HTTP_status` instead.

 ### Overrides